What Is the GMAT Test? – Guide for International Students

 You are required to evaluate different arguments related to specific questions and create a response that links evidence from the text with your own logical conclusions.
 You also need to analyze sentences carefully to find errors or identify correct text passages.
 Additionally, you must demonstrate your skill in understanding author tones, perspectives, summarizing ideas, and creating conclusions based on evidence in text.
 The score in this section ranges from six to 51.

-The GMAT takes approximately three hours and 30 minutes to complete, and each section of the exam has a specific amount of time allocated.
+The test takes approximately three hours and 30 minutes to complete, and each section of the exam has a specific amount of time allocated.

 You can also take optional breaks throughout the exam for a total of 16 minutes maximum.